sf-wdi-gaia/angular-intro/readme.md

 });
 ```

-To allow minifiers to rename the function parameters and have them still map to the correct injected services, we need to explicitly `$inject` the parameters we want into our controller as strings, which importantly do not get minified (only variables do).
+To allow the minifier to rename the function parameters and have them still map to the correct injected services, we need to explicitly `$inject` the parameters we want into our controller as strings, which importantly do not get minified (only variables do).

 ```js
 app.controller('PokemonCtrl', PokemonCtrl);